Died aged c. 78

 George Borrow 1803-1881 author lived here

-22 Hereford Square, Kensington and Chelsea, London, United Kingdom where he lived
+22 Hereford Square, Kensington and Chelsea, London, United Kingdom where they lived

 English author George Borrow 1803-1881 lived here between Dec.
 1859-June 1860 Most famous books "The Bible In Spain" and "Lavengro"

-Fjaerland Hotel, 24/25 Trafalgar Road, Great Yarmouth, United Kingdom where he lived
+Fjaerland Hotel, 24/25 Trafalgar Road, Great Yarmouth, United Kingdom where they lived

 George Borrow 1803-1881 Author of "The Bible in Spain" "Lavengro" "Romany Rye" "Wild Wales" etc

-Willow Lane, Norwich, United Kingdom where he was
+Willow Lane, Norwich, United Kingdom where they was